Kangarstar/docker-elk/README.md

 Please refer to the following documentation page for more details about how to configure Logstash inside Docker
 containers: [Configuring Logstash for Docker][ls-docker].

-### How to disable paid features

-You can cancel an ongoing trial before its expiry date — and thus revert to a basic license — either from the [License Management][license-mngmt] panel of Kibana, or using Elasticsearch's `start_basic` [Licensing API][license-apis].
-Please note that the second option is the only way to recover access to Kibana if the license isn't either switched to `basic` or upgraded before the trial's expiry date.

-Changing the license type by switching the value of Elasticsearch's `xpack.license.self_generated.type` setting from `trial` to `basic` (see [License settings][license-settings]) will only work **if done prior to the initial setup.**
-After a trial has been started, the loss of features from `trial` to `basic` _must_ be acknowledged using one of the two methods described in the first paragraph.

 ### How to scale out the Elasticsearch cluster

 Follow the instructions from the Wiki: [Scaling out Elasticsearch](https://github.com/deviantony/docker-elk/wiki/Elasticsearch-cluster)